mjako78/dot-config-and-utilities/README.md

 This is a configuration file for sass linter.
 This file must be renamed to `.sass-lint.yml` and placed on root directory of project that use sass.

+## bin
+Utility scripts.

+**- todayfiles.sh**

+This is a bash script which list all files modified today in a given directory if provided as arguments (otherwise current directory), recursively.